Moderate hike that takes in a viewpoint from historic Washington Rock, Hemlock Falls, and the Rahway River.

 0.0 – Start in the far corner of the lot, by the wooden trail kiosk.
-Begin following the YELLOW blazes of the Lenape Trail into a picnic area.
+Begin following Lenape (YELLOW) into a picnic area.
 The next blaze is a little hard to spot, it’s across the picnic area, in the back left corner.

 Follow Lenape (YELLOW) uphill on a woods road, with houses on the right.
-A large rounded structure behidn a fence is on the left.
+A large rounded structure behind a fence is on the left.

-0.5 – Arrive at a paved road and turn LEFT.
+0.5 – Turn LEFT onto a paved road.
 Blazes indicating a turn may be hard to spot.
 Shortly, the paved road splits.
 Bear LEFT (the other side joins up anyway) and head over to the stone wall for views over the surrounding area.
 There is a trail kiosk, an evergreen tree that may be decorated with Christmas ornaments, and a monument to General Washington.

 Take the gravel trail past the monument to the fenced lookout area.

-0.7 – With your back to the view, turn LEFT and continue following the Lenape (YELLOW).
+0.7 – With your back to the view, turn LEFT and continue following Lenape (YELLOW).